 The Radio Television Digital News Association has been honoring outstanding achievements in electronic journalism with the Edward R. Murrows Awards since 1971.
 Murrow’s pursuit of excellence in journalism embodies the spirit of the awards that carry his name.
 Murrow Award recipients demonstrate the excellence that Edward R. Murrow made a standard for the electronic news profession.
 Learn more about Edward R. Murrow from a CBS profile and read about his most famous speech.

-Early Bird Rate: Entries submitted between December 15 and February 3 will received the early bird rate.
+Early Bird Rate: Entries submitted between December 15 and February 3 received the early bird rate.

-Regular Rate: Price per entry will increase by $10 for entries submitted between February 4 and February 9.
+Regular Rate: Price per entry increased by $10 for entries submitted between February 4 and February 13.

 RTDNA presents five individual or team student awards in the following categories: